SirDickensBottomskew/ISDMProject/Assignment.md

 The third step is the Ideate phase.
 For this phase, How Might We statements are made using the POV statements.
 These HMWs will be used as a backlog to help solve the issues for the project.
 Ideas for solving these issues are brainstormed and then compiled in order to solve each problem and ultimately solve the defined problem.
 The best ideas are kept and the less fulfilling ones are removed.

 The fourth step is the prototype phase, where various workproducts and models are made in order to visualise ideas in the ideation phase.
 These are done iteratively as newly identified issues or adjustments may arise as the project.
-As each workproduct/model is made for an issue, issues get closed so as to view the progress of the project
+As each workproduct/model is made for an issue, issues get closed so as to view the progress of the project.

 The final step is the testing phase.
 Prototypes are tested in a practical envrionment in order to ensure there are no issues with the system.